 I was encouraged to feed him formula until my “milk came in” to help him gain weight and process jaundice out of his system.
 This is the first time I was ever shown how to use formula.

-It’s been nearly four years, but only now I realize: No one told me anything about formula the entire time I was pregnant.
+It’s been over four years, but only now I realize: No one told me anything about formula the entire time I was pregnant.
 No one even told me how long it would take for my milk to come in or what it would feel like when it did so I had no idea if it had.

 Jack was dangerously underweight.
 In the 4th percentile at his lowest.
 I stubbornly believed formula would be temporary.